 - Our Business Website Department also requested a professional reference from our Client as well as an online review;

-- Annually thereafter, Healy Consultants Group PLC in-house Accounting and Tax Department assists our Client timely accurately and completely discharge their Nepal monthly, quarterly and annual reporting obligations.
+- Annually thereafter, Healy Consultants Group in-house Accounting and Tax Department assists our Client timely accurately and completely discharge their Nepal monthly, quarterly and annual reporting obligations.